Sermons

 5 January 2020

 You often hear about difficulties growing up as a middle child.
 As a middle child myself I can affirm that at times it wasn’t easy.
-When my older brother bullied me and I complained, my parents said to not be so sensitive and to get on with my brother.
-When I used to get into… Read more
+When my older brother bullied… Read more

 Year A – 1st Sunday after Christmas – God’s gift of love (don’t waste it)